cjdoris/ExactpAdics/docs/univariate-polynomials.md

 > {:.ret}
 {:.intrinsic}

-Increases the precision of the approximation to R to at least pr.
+Increases the precision of the approximation to `R` to at least `pr`.

 > **Approximation_Lazy** (R :: *RngUPol_FldPadExact*, pr :: *RngIntElt*)